openmrs/openmrs-module-mamba-core/README.md

 MambaETL as earlier described, consists of a bash 'engine' and SQL compliant scripts for your reporting needs.
 Execution of all these files is supported by the various maven plugins added to your maven project.

-This makes it possible to follow the maven lifecycle methods to build your final MambaETL deloyment scripts that are stored in the `mamba` folder discussed in `step 2`
+This makes it possible to follow the maven lifecycle methods to build your final MambaETL deployment scripts that are stored in the `mamba` folder discussed in `step 2`

 Run:
 `mvn clean install` on the terminal.